Berlioz in Paris

 A concert in January 1845

-This page reproduces a contemporary review of Berlioz’s concert on 19 January 1845, organised and conducted by Berlioz.
+This page presents our translation of a contemporary review of the concert which Berlioz organised and conducted on 19 January 1845.
 The concert was held at the Cirque Olympique, also known as the Cirque des Champs Élysées, and was the first of a series of four large-scale concerts he gave there between January and April 1845.
 The programme included the first performance of the new overture La Tour de Nice, subsequently revised by Berlioz to become the Corsair overture (Berlioz composed La Tour de Nice during his second visit to Nice in 1844).

 M. Berlioz is an indefatigable athlete and insatiable conqueror.
 Hardly has he brought one undertaking to a successful conclusion that he is already dreaming of another; his only way of recovering from the stresses of one battle is to lay the plans for the next one.
 I would wage that last summer, while conducting the performance at the ‘Great Festival of Industry’ he was already preparing the groundwork for the ‘Great Musical Festival’ which has just taken place.